Board of Trustees

 In addition to her ongoing involvement with Oxford Community Arts Center and Des Fleur Garden Club, Kim is also the Vice President of KIMSCO & Akretep, Inc., a real estate and commercial enterprise.

 Alan deCourcy, Vice President

-A former Vice President for Academic Affairs at Mount St. Joseph University and current adjunct instructor, Alan also worked at Western College in the 1970's.
-He developed an interest in photography and has had a solo exhibit at the Oxford Community Arts Center.
-His work has also been part of several juried exhibits.
-He has a studio on the third floor and is part of the Art Shop.
+A former Vice President for Academic Affairs at Mount St. Joseph University and current adjunct instructor, Alan also worked at Western College in the 1970s.
+He developed an interest in photography and had a solo exhibit at the Oxford Community Arts Center.
+His work has been part of several juried exhibits.
+He has a studio on the third floor and is a member of the Art Shop.
 View his work online.

 Layne Listerman, Secretary

 A retired art teacher from the Framingham School System in Framingham, MA, Layne now indulges her passion for the arts through her engagement and activities with the Oxford Community Arts Center.

 Retired from his role as Vice President and CFO at McCullough-Hyde Memorial Hospital, John spends time between the Oxford Community Arts Center and golf.

 Having retired from her roles at Miami University as Assistant Dean for the College of Creative Arts, and as an Instructor and Director in the Theater Department, Rosalyn now chairs the Oxford Community Arts Center's Program Committee.
 She is also a founder and principle member with the Caroline Scott Players, a semi-professional resident theatre company.

 Retired from his position as Professor of Art in Sculpture from Miami University (1976-2009) Jim now spends his time working in his studio and making sculptures and bamboo fly rods, in addition to his support and work on behalf of the Oxford Community Arts Center.